19 Must-Have Skills to Be a Proofreader

 Perfectionistic and punctilious are two of the best adjectives to describe proofreaders.
 They tend to have a natural knack for spotting errors since they look closely at the little things.

-Proofreaders go through texts with a fine-tooth comb to find errors, like Sherlock Holmes carefully combed through crime cases for clues.
+Proofreaders go through texts with a fine-tooth comb to find errors, much like Sherlock Holmes carefully combed through crime cases for clues.

 You’ll be the detective on a mission to spot the teeny-weeny mistakes.